coffee2code/post-author-ip/readme.txt

 = How do I see (or hide) the "Author IP" column in an admin listing of posts? =

 In the upper-right of the page is a "Screen Options" link that reveals a panel of options.
 In the "Columns" section, check (to show) or uncheck (to hide) the "Author IP" option.

+= Is this plugin compatible with the new block editor (aka Gutenberg)? =

+Yes.

 = Does this plugin include unit tests? =